rxhl/Front/_posts/2017-09-11-Unboxing-REST-APIs.markdown

 Before we go behind the scenes, let's define some important terms.

 * **HTTP:** Unsurprisingly, Web APIs work in a request-response mode.
-The client requests the HTTP server for data and the server (iff the request was successful aka 200) sends it back in JSON/XML.
+The client requests the HTTP server for data and the server (iff the request was successful, 2xx) sends it back in JSON/XML.

 * **Resource:** The nouns, the representation of objects.
 The location of restaurants and the weather in the previous examples are nothing but resources.